Experiential Learning Assessment

 Who Assesses My Portfolio?

-The academic department in which credit is being requested assesses the portfolio and makes credit recommendations to the dean of their college.
+The academic department in which credit is being requested assesses the portfolio and makes credit recommendations to the department chair and dean of their college.

 How Many Credits Will ISU Award for ELA?

 Idaho State University allows a maximum of 25% of credits required for an associate or bachelor's degree or an undergraduate certificate (15 credits toward an associate degree and 30 credits toward a baccalaureate degree through this evaluation process.

 Who is Eligible to Apply for ELA?